Home Business Insurance: What Homeowners Policies Don't Cover

 Find your best options in less than 2 minutes

-Business Interruption, Remote Workers, and Special Situations
+Business Interruption, Cyber Risk, and Special Situations

 Business Interruption Coverage for Home Businesses

-Business interruption insurance replaces lost income and covers ongoing fixed expenses when a covered event — such as a fire, major storm, or burst pipe — forces you to stop operating temporarily.
+Business interruption insurance replaces lost income and covers ongoing fixed expenses when a covered event, such as a fire, major storm, or burst pipe, forces you to stop operating temporarily.
 For home-based businesses, this coverage is often overlooked but critically important.

 What it typically covers: